 · Biophysics and Chemical Biology

-(This division includes both foundational and interdisciplinary sciences that seek to understand the laws of nature, the structure of matter, and the complexity of living systems.)
+(This division embraces both foundational and interdisciplinary sciences concerned with the laws of nature, the structure of matter, the Earth system, and the complexity of living organisms.)

 Division of Engineering and Applied Sciences

-The Division of Engineering and Applied Sciences covers disciplines that apply scientific principles to design, build, and analyze systems, devices, processes, and technologies for practical use.
+The Division of Engineering and Applied Sciences includes disciplines that apply scientific and technical knowledge to the design, construction, analysis, and improvement of systems, materials, devices, processes, and technologies for practical use.
 Fields in this division include:

 · Mechanical Engineering